shubhamqweasd/Dropbox-Interview-Prep/README.md

 **Coding Question List**:

 1. **Id Allocator** - Create a class that can allocate and release ids.
+The image in the packet is wrong.
+Please see [this image](https://github.com/insideofdrop/Dropbox-Interview-Prep/blob/main/Binary%20Heap.png).

 This question is **EXTREMELY** popular and is asked in most onsite interviews, even if you're not a recent graduate.